its-theo/MultiRPC-installer/README.md

 Wait until it installs MultiRPC...

-And then you're done, enjoy CustomRPC!
+And then you're done, enjoy MultiRPC!

 > If there are any bugs, create an issue.
 Also, MultiRPC not working is not an issue in my script.